Graduate School Application Process

 Standardized Tests

-Depending on the degree you plan to pursue, there are several different tests you may be required to take.
-Law students take the law school admission test, or LSAT.
+Depending on the degree you are pursuing, there are different tests that may be required.
+Law students must take the law school admission test, or LSAT.
 Medical students take the Medical College Admission Test, or MCAT.
 Business students may be asked to take the GMAT (Graduate Management Admission Test).
 Most other students will contend with the GRE (Graduate Record Examination), though the part of your score the program focuses on depends on your major.
-Some schools will only consider applicants who meet a certain minimum test score.
-Other programs may not require a test at all or may put very little weight on test scores, favoring an applicant’s other materials.
+Some schools will only consider applicants who meet the minimum test score.
+Other programs may not require a test, or may put very little weight on test scores, favoring an applicant’s other materials.

 Transcript

-Your college transcript is also an important element of your graduate school admission packet, and the grades you boast from your undergraduate career are typically a good predictor for graduate school admissions officials on how you’d perform in a graduate program.
-Those admissions officials will also be looking at the college classes you took to arrive at that impressive GPA, if that’s the case.
-Well-rounded graduate school candidates don’t just look for the easy A’s; they excel in courses in their majors and challenge themselves in courses outside of their fields of study.
-The good news is the graduate school admission process is likely the last time you’ll be held accountable for your undergraduate GPA or the classes you took to arrive at it.
+Your college transcript is also an important element of your graduate school admission packet, and the grades you boast from your undergraduate career are typically a good predictor for graduate school admissions officials.
+Those admissions officials will also be looking at college classes as they relate to your GPA.
+Well-rounded graduate school candidates do not strive for easy As; they excel in major-relative courses majors and challenge themselves in courses outside of their fields of study.
+Fortunately, the graduate school admission process is likely the last time you will be held accountable for your undergraduate GPA and course load.

 Personal Statement